Emmotes/ic_spoilers/docs/aeon.md

 # Basic Information

-Aeon will be the new champion in the Founders' Day event on 3 July 2024.
+Aeon is potentially a new champion in the Founders' Day event on 3 July 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">